Share this

 The third best practice is to build the CDP on top of their existing lake house foundation using the full capabilities of Google’s IAAS, PAAS, and SAAS services.
 This is for companies who have the budget and the internal and/or external partner resources, in most cases enterprise digital natives.
 They have complete flexibility, control, ownership, workflow, and data lifecycle management including CI/CD, containerization, etc. The components are built at the pace they require and leverage testing to make data-driven development decisions.
 A big difference with the modular approach is that there is a Google-first approach meaning functionality is developed in GCP and only buy/license apps if GCP doesn’t offer it, or a third party component has a better fit for a specific reason.
 Another plus is the native integrations with the Google advertising suite.

-In DIY CDP’s packaged apps are being used such as e-mail engines and visualization SAAS.
-The functionality, however, is reduced to the essentials.
-The 360 customer view and analytical view always live in the GCP CDP, not in third-party CDP components.
+In DIY CDP, packaged apps such as e-mail engines and visualization SAAS are used.
+However, the functionality is reduced to the essentials.
+The 360-degree customer view and analytical view always live in the GCP CDP, not in third-party CDP components.

 Our clients Body & Fit, Coolblue, and Rituals Cosmetics are examples of digital natives that DIY on GCP.